About the statistics

 Changes to legislation that affect the content of the statistics directly and considerably shall, as far as Statistics Norway is aware of such changes, be highlighted in the tables in the years where such changes have taken place – and where this is relevant to corresponding statistics over time.
 For examples of this, see Offences reported to the police 2006 (for example on the abolition of the Vagrancy Act).

-Subject to subsequent changes, more detailed information on both the old and new data basis, variables and definitions are described in Notater 2000/13 “Statistics on offences reported to the police and registered victims.
+Subject to subsequent changes, more detailed information on both the old and the new data basis, variables and definitions are described in Notater 2000/13 “Statistics on offences reported to the police and registered victims.
 Documentation” (in Norwegian only).
 StatisticsNorway has relatively comprehensive documentation of the data basis and the statistics on the individual years, and information on this can be obtained from the contact persons specified for the statistics.

 Definitions of the main concepts and variables